-34. The Authority has established specific reserves to manage key financial risks.
-Movements between these specific reserves are determined by the Treasurer and reported to Members.
+34. The Authority has established specific reserves to manage key financial risks and provide funding for specific projects.
+Movements between these specific reserves are determined by the Treasurer and require approval from the Commissioner.
 The table below considers the specific reserves planned and the timetable for their review: